 9. Bring up the meter view in your music software, and let's start to get some levels here.
-Let's say that your hardware input 1 is the kick drum mic.
-Have the drummer play the kick drum and raise the input gain on your pre-amp channel 1 until you see a level of -6dB or so.
+Let's say that your hardware input 1 is the lead vocal mic.
+Have the lead vocalist test the mic while raising the input gain on your pre-amp channel 1 until you see a level of -6dB or so.
 This is your recording level.
-At the same time you can begin to raise the faders on your mixer until you hear the kick drum at a comfortable volume.
+At the same time you can begin to raise the faders on your mixer until you hear the voice at a comfortable volume.
 This is your monitor level.
-Do the same for each instrument.
+Do the same for the other vocal mic, and each guitar.

 NOTE: You could view the record levels from the Monitor Mixer page also.
-The levels appearing in H/W In 1/2 through H/W In 7/8 will represent the signal appearing at the hardware inputs.
-We are not monitoring via the Monitor Mixer, however, so no fader levels in this page will apply or are needed in this example.
+The levels appearing in H/W In 1/2 and H/W In 3/4 will represent the signal appearing at the hardware inputs.
+We are not monitoring via the Monitor Mixer in this example, however, so no faders in this page are needed or apply.